Pirates of the Caribbean: Cat O’ Nine Tails

 As Jack and Gibbs squabble about how to get free of Anne and back to pirating, Sparrow decides that the only way to free himself from Anne and save them from Baldassaro is to find the Crown before Anne does.
 Now that Jack has something he wants, the compass points to a heading which he cautiously shows Gibbs.
 [PLOT]

-Jack slips off his ring [THEME], dropping it among the recently unburied debris, and the two sneak off to the Pearl and make haste to escape before Bonny discovers them.
+Jack slips off his ring [THEME], surprised at his ability to do so.
+He drops it among the recently unburied debris, and the two sneak off to the Pearl and make haste to escape before Bonny discovers them.

 FUN AND GAMES: Cut to Bill Thicke working in a mine, the epitome of a hammer-swinging strong man.
 There is an explosion elsewhere in the hole, and Bill runs to find the primitive steam pump (for removing water from the mine) has burst, killing the engineer.
 [SETTING IN THE MID-1700s]

 The mine supervisor says: “Third pump man I’ve lost this month.
 Thicke, you’re a smart fellow… [CHARACTER] you think you can keep this thing running?”

 Thicke takes a look at it, wheels obviously turning in his head.
 [PLOT FORESHADOWING]

 CUT: Jack and Gibbs aboard the Pearl on the open sea, having fled Bonny.
 A ship is sighted by one of the Pearl‘s sailors.
 Jack orders the colors raised for attack: both ships fly the black flag at once, i.e., the other ship is also a pirate ship.